milkmansson/toit-ina3221/README.md

 small meter.

 ### How it works
-The INA219 measures current using a tiny precision resistor (referred to as the shunt resistor), which is placed in series with the load.
+The device measures current using a tiny precision resistor (referred to as the shunt resistor), which is placed in series with the load.
 When current flows through the shunt, a small voltage develops across it.
 Because the resistance is very low (e.g., 0.1 Ohm), this voltage is only a few millivolts even at significant currents.
-The INA219’s ADC is designed to sense this tiny voltage drop, precision in the microvolt range.
+The device’s ADC is designed to sense this tiny voltage drop, precision in the microvolt range.
 Ohm’s Law (V = I × R) is used to compute current.

 Simultaneously, the device monitors the bus voltage on the load side of the shunt.
-By combining the shunt voltage (for current) with the bus voltage (for supply level), the INA219 can also compute power consumption.
-The INA219 stores these values in its registers which the driver retrieves using I2C.
+By combining the shunt voltage (for current) with the bus voltage (for supply level), the device can also compute power consumption.
+The device stores these values in its registers which the driver retrieves using I2C.

 # Usage